PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/apache-jackrabbit/manipulating-nodes/index.markdown

 /nodeA/nodeB/jcr:primaryType=nt:unstructured
 ```

-That's what we were looking for so lets add a statement just under the printing of the node path of our dump method to ignore properties on jcr:system nodes:
+We should add some code to ignore properties on jcr:system and rep:policy node types.
+This will reduce the clutter:

 ``` java Ignoring System Properties
 if(node.getName().equals("jcr:system") || node.getName().equals("rep:policy")){